quantumtutoring/bibleplan/README.md

-# Bible Reading Plan
+# Bible Reading Planner

-A Next.js/React Bible Reading Plan app that generates daily Bible reading schedules based on user-defined chapters per day for both the Old and New Testaments, integrates with Firebase for user authentication and progress storage, supports shift‑click multi‑selection, and allows exporting the schedule to Excel.
+A Next.js/React Bible Reading Planner app that generates daily Bible reading schedules based on user-defined chapters per day for both the Old and New Testaments, integrates with Firebase for user authentication and progress storage, supports shift‑click multi‑selection, and allows exporting the schedule to Excel.
+The app now supports multiple Bible translations: **NASB** (default), **ESV**, and **LSB**.

 ## Features

 - **Schedule Generation:**
   Automatically creates a daily reading schedule for the Bible based on user inputs (OT and NT chapters per day).

+- **Multiple Bible Versions:**
+  Choose from NASB (default), ESV, or LSB versions.
+The application provides separate pages for ESV and LSB (`/pages/esv.js` and `/pages/lsb.js` respectively), while the NASB version is available on the main page (`/pages/index.js`).

 - **Persistent Progress:**
   Checkboxes track reading progress and persist across page reloads using localStorage (and Firestore for signed‑in users).